nhubbard/konf/README.md

 ### v2.0.0

 * The entire codebase has been (at least temporarily) de-modularized due to the previous modular structure not working correctly after migrating to Gradle 8.0 to support newer versions of Kotlin.
 * All "default" providers have had their extension points moved into a subpackage to make the codebase easier to maintain.
-* The base package is now `com.nhubbard.konfig` instead of `com.uchuhimo.konf` to ensure a clean separation from the unmaintained original Konf framework.
+* The base package is now `com.nhubbard.konf` instead of `com.uchuhimo.konf` to ensure a clean separation from the unmaintained original Konf framework.

 ### v0.19.0

 Since all sources are substituted before loaded into config by default, all path variables will be substituted now.
 You can use `config.disable(Feature.SUBSTITUTE_SOURCE_BEFORE_LOADED)` to disable this change.

 ### v0.17.0

-After migrated to tree-based source APIs, many deprecated APIs are removed, including:
+After the migration to tree-based source APIs, many deprecated APIs have been removed, including:

 - `Source`: all `isXXX` and `toXXX` APIs
 - `Config`: `layer`, `addSource` and `withSourceFrom`

 ### v0.15

-After modularized Konfig, `hocon`/`toml`/`xml`/`yaml`/`git`/`watchGit` in `DefaultLoaders` become extension properties/functions and should be imported explicitly.
+After modularizing Konf, the `hocon`/`toml`/`xml`/`yaml`/`git`/`watchGit` functions in `DefaultLoaders` have become extension properties/functions and should be imported explicitly.

-For example, you should import `com.nhubbard.konfig.source.hocon` before using `config.from.hocon`; in Java, `config.from().hocon` is unavailable, please use `config.from().source(HoconProvider.INSTANCE)` instead.
+For example, you should import `com.nhubbard.konf.source.hocon` before using `config.from.hocon`;
+in Java, `config.from().hocon` is unavailable, please use `config.from().source(HoconProvider.INSTANCE)` instead.

-If you use JitPack, you should use `com.github.nhubbard.konfig:konfig:<version>` instead of `com.github.nhubbard:konfig:<version>` now.
+If you use JitPack,
+you should use `com.github.nhubbard.konf:konf:<version>` instead of `com.github.nhubbard:konf:<version>` now.

 ### v0.10

-APIs in `ConfigSpec` have been updated to support item name's auto-detection, please migrate to new APIs.
+APIs in `ConfigSpec` have been updated to support item name's auto-detection.

 Here are some examples:

 - `val host = optional("host", "0.0.0.0")` to `val host by optional("0.0.0.0")`
 - `val port = required<Int>("port")` to `val port by required<Int>()`